SciRuby/sciruby.com/source/_posts/2011-08-15-first-post.markdown

 ---
 I thought I'd start by introducing myself.
 I'm the project director for SciRuby, and I'm a molecular biology doctoral student at the University of Texas.
-I work in the [Marcotte Lab](http://marcottelab.org/), and actually occupy the former desk (and lab hostname) of John Prince, another of the SciRuby project leads.
+I work in the [Marcotte Lab](http://marcottelab.org/), and actually occupy the former desk (and lab hostname) of John Prince, another of the SciRuby project leads. <!--more-->

 In addition to working as a graduate student, I am a blogger and an offline political activist -- specifically, a community organizer.
 While I have contributed code to SciRuby already, and plan to continue, my main role here derives